jibby1729/KashViT/README.md

-# Kashmiri OCR with Vision Transformer
+# Kashmiri OCR with a Robust Vision Transformer

-A lightweight Vision Transformer (ViT) model for Optical Character Recognition (OCR) on single words of Kashmiri text, written in PyTorch.
-This project provides scripts for training, evaluating, and running inference with the model.
+A Vision Transformer (ViT) model for Optical Character Recognition (OCR) on single words of Kashmiri text, written in PyTorch.
+This project features a robust training pipeline with significant data augmentation and an improved model architecture to enhance generalization to real-world images.

 ## Features
-- **Simple ViT Implementation**: Basic implementation of a ViT with MHA and Dropout.
-GeLU for activation.
-- **Lightweight Architecture**: The model has approximately 900k parameters, enough to do well with the dataset so far.
-- **Specialized Loss Function**: Uses `CTCLoss`, which is ideal for sequence-to-sequence tasks like OCR where input and output lengths may vary.
+- **Robust ViT Architecture**: Utilizes vertical "stripe" embeddings to preserve fine details in Perso-Arabic scripts, crucial for recognizing diacritics and dots.
+- **Advanced Data Augmentation**: Employs a comprehensive on-the-fly augmentation pipeline using `Albumentations` to simulate real-world conditions (noise, blur, lighting changes, compression).
+- **Aspect-Ratio Preserving Resize**: Prevents character distortion by resizing images to a fixed height while padding the width, a critical factor for generalization.
+- **Web Interface**: Includes a simple Flask-based web app to easily test the model with your own images via file upload or clipboard paste.
-- **Complete Workflow**: Includes scripts for training, evaluation, and inference on new images.
+- **Complete Workflow**: Provides scripts for training, evaluation, and inference.

-## Pre-trained Model
-A pre-trained model is available in the `model_checkpoints/` directory.
-The best performing checkpoint is `best_model_epoch_58.pth`.
-You can use this directly for evaluation or inference.
+## Web Application Quickstart

+The easiest way to use the model is through the included web interface.

+1.  **Install Dependencies**
+    ```bash
+    # Install uv (if you haven't already)
+    pip install uv

+    # Create a virtual environment and install packages
+    uv venv
+    uv pip install -r requirements.txt
+    ```

+2.  **Run the Web App**
+    ```bash
+    uv run webpage/app.py
+    ```

+3.  **Use the Interface**
+    - Open your browser and navigate to `http://127.0.0.1:5000`.
+    - Click **"Select Image"** to upload an image file or press **Ctrl+V** (Cmd+V) to paste an image from your clipboard.
+    - Click **"Read Image"** to see the prediction.

 ## Model Performance and Limitations

-The current best model (`best_model_epoch_58.pth`) achieves the following performance on the provided test set:
+The current best model is located at `best_models/best_model_epoch_95.pth`.
+This model was trained with the robust pipeline and achieves the following performance on the test set:

-- **Word Accuracy**: ~80%
+-   **Word Accuracy**: ~87%
-- **Character Error Rate (CER)**: ~4%
+-   **Character Error Rate (CER)**: ~3%

-### Performance on "In-the-Wild" Images
-While the model performs well on the test set, it struggles with new images taken from different sources, such as screenshots of words from e-books.
-Examples of these challenging images can be found in the `unseen_tests` folder.

-To be honest, I am not entirely sure why the model is struggling with the new images.
-It might be due to the training data being highly uniform (clean background, specific sizing) or the dataset simply being too small to accomodate different fonts, anti-aliasing, or other digital artifacts found in real-world images.
-Interestingly, it can often recognize individual characters but fails to predict the entire word, suggesting the sequence processing is sensitive to these variations.

-To add test images to the `unseen_tests` folder, make sure the screenshots are of single words and are in the same format as the images in the `dataset/word_images` folder.
+The model performs very well on out-of-distribution digital text (e.g., screenshots from e-books, websites).
+However, it can still struggle with screenshots from physical textbooks, likely due to the unique fonts and lower quality printing which are not yet sufficiently represented in the training data.

 ## Setup